Michigan vs. Wisconsin odds, prediction: 2026 Big Ten Tournament semifinal picks from proven model

 How to make Michigan vs. Wisconsin picks

-The model also says one side of the spread hits in nearly 70% of simulations.
+The model also says one side of the spread hits in over 70% of simulations.
 You can only see that pick at SportsLine.